Vision and mission

 2007-2009: In the beginning

 The tsunami disaster occurred in 2004.
 Major relief efforts were initiated, but the way the funds were spent prompted Werner Sels and Wim Jacobs to make positive progress themselves.
 Not to compensate politicians or wealthy hotel owners, but to make a structural difference.
 Intervening and turning the tide, by investing in the conditions of entrepreneurship.
-Entrepreneurs Without Borders.
+Entrepreneurs Without Frontiers.
 Creating a fertile soil, a fertile project so that wealth creation would be possible.
 Investing instead of donating.

 We follow the principle: "Give a man a fish and you feed him for a day.
 Teach him how to fish and you feed him for a lifetime.

 But where to invest?
 What can we do?
 A number of questions played an important role in our search.
 What are the mechanisms that encourage the exploitation of man and nature?
 What makes people migrate?
 How can we deploy people with a high or low level of education?
 How can we implement sustainability so that we can maximise the value of the positive impacts we achieve?
 How to maximise socio-economic and ecological impacts by preserving balances?